tonethar/IGME-330-Fall-2023/notes/intro-to-node-1.md

 ## II.
 "Hello Node"

- Let's write a "Hello world" command-line script to be sure everything works:
+ Let's write a "Hello world" command-line script to be sure `node` works on our machine:
  - create a folder named **hello**
  - inside of this folder create a new file named **index.js**
  - add one line of code to this file: